swarmee-io/engine/README.md

 # swarmee

-Kubernetes strength on the ease of Swarm
+Strength of Kubernetes, Ease of Swarm

 1. Setup `kengine`.